krishtetali/EspressoUITesting/README.md

 These are some basic unit testing and expresso test cases for  a simple text-box app and a caluculator using android version Some test cases are written good but there are  some errors with caluculator app  and its implementation I couldnot undersand.
 So just its testing file is been presented here.
+These files include
+a simple text box app which validates given string expresso test case for an caluculator app